psi4/psi4numpy/README.md

 #####Update 11/9/2016
 This update coincides with the Psi4 v1.1 release which allows Psi4 to imported as a Python module.
-To this end all scripts within this repository have been reworked to simply be Python scripts.
-To import psi4 locate the `psi4_install/lib` directory and export this to your Python path: `export PYTHONPATH=psi4_install/lib'.
+To this end all scripts within this repository have been reworked to Python scripts.
+To import psi4 locate the `psi4_install/lib` directory and export this to your Python path: `export PYTHONPATH=psi4_install/lib`.

 ---